nikhilt4/ECE445-Lab-Notebook/notebooks/nikhil/README.md

-**9th September 2025**
+**14th September 2025**

 Objectives:
-- Discuss sections of the proposal and projectss
+- Discuss sections of the proposal and project
 - Find parts for our product online (ADC, Electrodes, Micro Controllers)
 - Complete the BLock Diagram